 Observation #3 –“The most beautiful thing you can wear is confidence”

 This is a big one for me!
 I get so many DMs from women saying “everything looks good on you”, or “that would never look that good on me”.
 It makes me want to shake you!
 I haven’t always been confident in my body, but I’ve definitely always been confident in my style.
 I used to get bullied in school for my ‘bizarre’ fashion choices, or maybe it was a combination of not being able to speak English AND wearing daily themed clothing looks. (probably a combination of both).
 It literally NEVER deterred me from playing dress up.
 Shape, height, colour… none of it matters!
 Get glam for your self.
 Dress up to catch a glimpse of your self in the mirror or your phone reflection.
 And, please don’t compare your self to anyone else.
 It’s easier said than done.
 Let’s try to work on it together.
 Walk like you’re always on a runway!
 Protip: Wearing heels helps.

 Observation #4 – “I’m not obsessed with money, I’m obsessed with freedom”

-My favourite compliment received in 2018 was from my trainer, Alicia Hall @allabouthealthtraining.
-She said “You’re the hardest working brat I’ve ever met.”
+My favourite compliment received in 2018 was “You’re the hardest working brat I’ve ever met.”
 I almost shed a whole tear!
 Right in front of her. ;)